-Our approach was limited by reviewing only studies published in English.
+We reviewed only studies published in English.
 It is possible that studies published in other languages would have met our inclusion criteria, although applicability to U.S. practice may have been reduced, particularly for BI-RADS density reproducibility studies.
 For applicability as well as feasibility concerns, we did not review other approaches to breast density assessment.
-We are aware of additional studies of adjunctive screening of women with dense breasts with MRI or ABUS that are in process (Appendix B), but we were limited to the published literature.
+We are aware of additional studies of supplemental screening of women with dense breasts with MRI or ABUS that are in process (Appendix B), but we were limited to the published literature.